History of Tibet (1950–present): Cultural Revolution

-Demographic repercussions
+Number of deaths

 Warren W. Smith, a broadcaster of Radio Free Asia (which was established by the US government), extrapolated a death figure of 400,000 from his calculation of census reports of Tibet which show 200,000 "missing" people.
 The Central Tibetan Administration claimed that the number that have died of starvation, violence, or other indirect causes since 1950 is approximately 1.2 million.
 According to Patrick French, the former director of the London-based Free Tibet Campaign and a supporter of the Tibetan cause who was able to view the data and calculations, the estimate is not reliable because the Tibetans were not able to process the data well enough to produce a credible total.
 French says this total was based on refugee interviews, but prevented outsider access to the data.
 French, who did gain access, found no names, but "the insertion of seemingly random figures into each section, and constant, unchecked duplication."
 Furthermore, he found that of the 1.1 million dead listed, only 23,364 were female (implying that 1.07 million of the total Tibetan male population of 1.25 million had died).
 Tibetologist Tom Grunfeld also finds that the figure is "without documentary evidence."
 There were, however, many casualties, perhaps as many as 400,000.
 Smith, calculating from census reports of Tibet, shows 144,000 to 160,000 "missing" from Tibet".
 Courtois et al. forward a figure of 800,000 deaths and allege that as many as 10% of the Tibetan populace were interned, with few survivors.
 Chinese demographers have estimated that 90,000 of the 300,000 "missing" Tibetans fled the region.
 The Chinese Communist Party (CCP) denies this.
 Its official toll of deaths recorded for the whole of China for the years of the Great Leap Forward is 14 million, but scholars have estimated the number of the famine victims to be between 20 and 43 million.